alperenbutun/dpda-ones-double-zeros/README.md

 **Prime_DOCA_State_Primality_Undecidable.pdf:**
 The work grew out of our earlier deterministic pushdown research on residuals, quotients, shortest completions, and state separation.
 The main new contribution is an elementary-abelian reduction proving that state-primality is undecidable for deterministic one-counter automata.

+This problem was posted on Automata Exchange as [Open Problem](https://automata.exchange/20.03-prime-docas/) by Patrick Totzke and is also listed by [OpenTCS](https://opentcs.cc/problems/prime-docas/).
+To the best of our literature search as of September 5, 2026, we found no public paper or preprint resolving the problem; the present work gives its first resolution.

 **Universal_Row_Complexity_of_Simplicial_Complexes.pdf.pdf.pdf:**
 This work grew out of our earlier deterministic pushdown research on residuals, shortest completions, and compatibility structures.
 Its main contribution is an exact simultaneous fixed-bank row complexity theorem: one coefficient bank can be fixed in advance for every labeled simplicial complex on a given ground set, and the paper determines the exact minimum size of that bank.
 The same optimum persists under common-shell synchronization and admits a fixed-system Bellman shortest-path realization.